-- To get started: - Book a confidential 1:1 (there are over 5,000 online every year to choose from).
+- To get started: - Book a confidential 1:1 (there are over 5,000 online and IRL every year).

-- Visit in-person careers fairs. - Meet some employers in person and online. - Arrange to have some information interviews with alumni. - Log onto or attend one of the many 'Introduction to...' talks we run. - To gain more skills: - Take part in the Oxford Strategy Challenge or The Student Consultancy online or in person. - Get work experience through an Oxford-exclusive summer internship. - Attend Insight into Teaching/Medicine/Business/ Publishing/Academia/Pharma programmes. - To find jobs and internships: - Log onto CareerConnect. - Sign up for automatic alerts about new jobs in your industries of choice. - Connect with the Internship Office to explore our Summer Internship Programme and Micro-Internship Programme.
+- Visit in-person careers fairs (at least eight each year). - Meet some employers in person and online. - Arrange to have some information interviews with alumni - Log onto or attend one of the many 'Introduction to...' talks we run. - · To gain more skills: - Take part in the Oxford Strategy Challenge or The Student Consultancy online or in person. - Get work experience through an Oxford-exclusive summer internship. - Attend Insight into Teaching/Medicine/Business/ Publishing/Academia/Pharma programmes. - To find jobs and internships: - Log onto CareerConnect. - Sign up for automatic alerts about new jobs in your industries of choice. - Connect with the Internship Office to explore our Summer Internship Programme and Micro-Internship Programme.

-We look forward to meeting you in person or online at our fairs and events - both while you are here and for the rest of your career.
+We look forward to meeting you in person or online at our fairs and events.